3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 Figure 5-2c) Shows the \<volumetricstack> again.
 The unit box of the UVW coordinate system is shown as a wireframe.
 The transformation `T2` between \<volumetricstack> coordinate system and UVW space is given according to the `transform`-attribute of the \<channelfromimage3d> element in each \<volumetriclayer> of this \<volumetricstack>.

-Figure 5-3d) Shows the UVW coordinate space and where the sampling point maps to, and the UVW-loctions to which the voxel centers of the \<image3d>-element map.
+Figure 5-3d) Shows the UVW coordinate space and where the sampling point maps to, and the UVW-locations to which the voxel centers of the \<image3d>-element map.

 Figure 5-3e) illustrates where the sampling point (+) ends up in the the voxel coordinate space.
 The mapping of UVW to voxel coordinates in the \<image3d>-element is described in [Chapter 2.
 3D Image](#chapter-2-3d-image).